- Docs

 - Upload your ZIP or connect GitHub/WordPress.org via Integrations

-- Publish
+- Publish the plugin page

 Don't share the ZIP directly: